by Marcelle Pick, OB/GYN NP

 At Women to Women, we have found that nutritional and lifestyle changes are almost universally necessary for women with PCOS.
 Our approach includes the following natural measures:

 - Follow a low-glycemic load diet.
 Years of experience has taught us that this step is vital to limit insulin resistance, balance sex hormones, and increase fertility.
 What we mean by “low-glycemic load,” is to limit carb intake to 16 grams of carbs per meal, and 7 grams per snack.
 That is the best way to start.
 For those of you that are more active a slightly higher carb intake may be necessary.
 In order to keep the glycemic load down, pair your carbohydrates with fiber, protein, and/or healthy fats.
 We recommend eliminating all high-fructose syrups, sugar, white flour, white rice, white potatoes, and other highly processed, refined sugars and starches.
 Carefully limiting refined carbohydrates is crucial to fertility because it reduces your insulin resistance, decreases androgens, and results in more regular ovulation and menses.
 This is basically what the drug metformin accomplishes, too — the difference is that our approach does this naturally.
 We so often see our patients come back after following this protocol having regular cycles for the first time in their lives.
-For an in-depth explanation of how all this works, see our articles on natural solutions for PCOS.
+For more information, read our article, “Understanding Carbohydrates – Let’s Take Away The Confusion.”

 - Maintain a healthy weight and stay physically active.
 Any form of regular exercise will help reduce insulin resistance.
 Additionally, regular exercise will start a domino effect reaction of positive influences on your mood, sleep, and stress levels.
 Exercise also helps you to maintain a healthy weight.
 Obesity is a significant problem for 35–60% of women with PCOS and a high waist-to-hip ratio is linked with the characteristic high insulin, androgen, and estrogen levels that disrupt normal ovulation and fertility.
 Simply losing just 5% of your weight can lead to more regular menstrual cycles and ovulation.
 Decreasing the carb load as mentioned above will help you reach and maintain a health weight.